AndersDeath/diary2/000-current.md

 # 24 June - Montag - Berlin - 641 Tag der Einwanderung - Warm Rainy

 I worked from home and It was nice.
 Also my skateboard is with me.
 I bought a cruiser and now I need to find some protection because I don't know how to skate properly.
 The helmet with other knee and arm shields should be here soon.
 It it really important to have them.
+Also I ordered a wierd podcast kit.